github/docs/content/code-security/code-scanning/creating-an-advanced-setup-for-code-scanning/customizing-your-advanced-setup-for-code-scanning.md

 ---
-title: Customizing code scanning
+title: Customizing {% ifversion code-scanning-without-workflow %}your advanced setup for {% endif %}code scanning
-intro: 'You can customize how {% data variables.product.prodname_dotcom %} scans the code in your project for vulnerabilities and errors.'
+intro: 'You can customize how {% ifversion code-scanning-without-workflow %}your advanced setup {% else %}{% data variables.product.prodname_dotcom %} {% endif %}scans the code in your project for vulnerabilities and errors.'
 product: '{% data reusables.gated-features.code-scanning %}'
 permissions: 'People with write permissions to a repository can customize {% data variables.product.prodname_code_scanning %} for the repository.'
 redirect_from: